gg-blake/momo-net/README.md

 # Momo Net
-This is an in progress project for a custom generative image diffusion model (images of my dog 🐶) using UNet
+This is an in progress project for a custom generative image diffusion model (images of my dog 🐶) using the UNet architecture